dzid26/BMW_coding/README.md

 Some of the TRC from this repo needs binary data definition from the Releases.
-The binary data needs to be downloaded first and placed in `C:\NCSEXPER\DATEN\E89`
+The binary data needs to be downloaded and placed in `C:\NCSEXPER\DATEN\E89`.
+First create backup of `C:\NCSEXPER\DATEN\E89` to avoid reinstallation of ncsexpert.